rbaker26/Programming-Merit-Badge/README.md

 </div>
 <br>
 This repository (repo) contains everything a Counselor needs to teach a Merit Badge class except your own flare and expertise.
+Please feel free to edit my PowerPoint as you wish, but please keep my attribution on the title screen.
 <br>

 ## Who am I?